 It is never a good sign when the fat green leaves of a potted Aloe vera plant, commonly called medicinal aloe, turn as brown as a terra cotta pot, but there is no need to weep or gnash teeth.
 Medicinal aloe is a survivor plant, and you probably can remedy the damage by adjusting the plant's sunshine, irrigation and/or soil.

 Like many succulents, medicinal aloe is a low-water plant, but it's not a no-water plant.
-Just because the plant is drought-resistant does not mean you can spend a month in Tahiti and return to a healthy plant.
-Outdoor medicinal aloe often gets by on rainfall alone, but an indoor plant relies entirely on you to provide the water it needs.
-If you don't water a medicinal aloe, it uses all the moisture stored in its leaves, which then become thin and curled.
+Just because the plant is drought-resistant does not mean you can ignore it for a month and still expect it to be healthy.
+If you don't water a medicinal aloe plant, it uses all the moisture stored in its leaves, which then become thin and curled.
 If this goes on too long, the leaves will turn pale and red, eventually withering and changing to a yellow or brown color.
 If that happens, give your plant a generous drink and set it aside to recover.

 A medicinal aloe plant needs a bright location, but not too much light.
 If the plant's window location gets all-day sunlight or regular afternoon sunlight in a sunny climate, yellow-brown leaves can indicate a sunburn.
 Test this possibility by moving the plant to a location where it gets lots of light but no direct sunlight.
 If the plant's vigor returns, you've found the problem and solution.
 If a plant gets too little light, its leaves may grow out rather than up.
 If your plant seems flat, try a brighter location.